History of Chris Paul in Timeline

 Sixty-One: Life Lessons from Papa, On and Off the Court

-On June 24, 2023, Chris Paul was traded by the Phoenix Suns, along with Landry Shamet, four first-round pick swaps, and six second-round draft picks, to the Washington Wizards for Bradley Beal, Jordan Goodwin, and Isaiah Todd.
+On June 24, 2023, Chris Paul, along with Landry Shamet, four first-round pick swaps, and six second-round draft picks, was traded by the Suns to the Washington Wizards for Bradley Beal, Jordan Goodwin, and Isaiah Todd.

 January 5, 2024: Fractured Left Hand

-On January 5, 2024, Chris Paul fractured his left hand in the third quarter of a game while playing for the Golden State Warriors.
+On January 5, 2024, Chris Paul fractured his left hand in a win over the Detroit Pistons, requiring surgery, though a return later in the season was expected.

 On June 30, 2024, Chris Paul was waived by the Golden State Warriors and became a free agent.